 With the advanced mixed CO2/1540nm Fractional laser technologies and cosmetic scar removal techniques, clients can look forward to a smoother skin.

 Patients with scarring after a burn frequently seek to improve the aesthetic appearance of their residual scarring deformities using techniques specifically developed for scar removal.
-Melbourne Laser & Aesthetic Centre is committed to seeking the most advanced technology scientifically proven treatments to improve burn scar appearance and scar contraction.
+The Dermal Clinicians at Melbourne Laser & Aesthetic Centre are committed to improve burn scar appearance and scar contraction.

-Improvements in texture, colour, thickness, and contractions can be achieved with combination treatments.
+Improvements in texture, colour, thickness, and contractures can be achieved with combination treatments.

 Hypertrophic scars are thickened, raised scars.
 They can be red, pigmented or flesh coloured.
 Frequently, hypertrophic scars are mistaken for keloid scars.

 Keloid scars present as excessively lumpy or ridged masses of fibrotic tissue which overgrow beyond the original injury.
 Keloid scars are flesh coloured, pink, or red and they are often itchy.
 They occur shortly after healing has taken place.
-The clinicians at Melbourne Laser & Aesthetic Centre use various methods to remove Keloid scars, including Steroid injections, debulking techniques and scar refinement.
-Read more click here.
+The clinicians at Melbourne Laser & Aesthetic Centre use various methods to successfully remove Keloid scars, which may include Steroid injections, debulking laser and cautery techniques and scar refinement.
+The Clinicians are renowned for Keloid scars removal and post removal refinement.
+See Keloid scar removal.

 Traumatic scars are acquired through accidents.
 Whether a scar is the result of a motorcar accident, falling or bumping yourself.
 This can lead to hypertrophic or atrophic , keloid scars or pigmented scars.
 Laser technologies and cosmetic scar removal techniques can be used to improve texture and colour and assist in reducing scar visibility.
 Scars may become completely invisible or reduced, depending on the type of scar.